Local Development Plan 2 (LDP 2) - Overview

 - removing the requirement to prepare strategic development plans but introducing a new obligation for planning authorities to act together to prepare 'Regional Spatial Strategies' (RSS)

-- introducing the potential for community bodies to prepare new "Local Place Plans" which will set out proposals for the development or use of land in particular areas.
+- introducing the opportunity for community bodies to prepare new "Local Place Plans" which will set out proposals for the development or use of land in particular areas.

 National Planning Framework (NPF)

 The National Planning Framework (NPF) is authored by the Scottish Government and sets out a long-term spatial strategy for the development of Scotland as a whole and identifies what Scottish Ministers consider to be development priorities.

-NPF3 was replaced on 13 February 2023.
-Significantly, NPF4 now incorporates Scottish Planning Policy 2014 (SPP) which previously contained detailed national policy on a number of planning topics and for the first time spatial and thematic planning policies are addressed in one place.
+NPF4 came into force on 13 February 2023.
+It incorporates detailed national policy on a number of planning topics which had previously been set out in a separate document (Scottish Planning Policy).
+For the first time spatial and thematic planning policies are addressed in one place.

-NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over the role that was previously assigned to SDPs.
+Significantly, NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over the role from the now redundant Strategic Development Plans.

 Regional Spatial Strategies (RSS)

-The preparation and adoption of Regional Spatial Strategies (RSS) will provide long term spatial development frameworks at regional level which will identify strategic development needs and priorities.
+The preparation and adoption of Regional Spatial Strategies (RSS) will provide long term spatial development frameworks at a regional level which will identify strategic development needs and priorities.
 While they will not form part of the development plan, they must be taken account of when an LDP is being prepared.
 West Lothian Council has worked collaboratively with SESplan/City Deal partner authorities to prepare an indicative RSS and this was submitted to Scottish Government at the end of 2021 to help inform what was at that time the emerging NPF4.
-You can viewed the Regional Spatial Strategy here (opens new window)
+You can view the Regional Spatial Strategy here.

 Implications for LDP 2 production